crosswalk-project/crosswalk-website/public/documentation/shared_mode.md

 When loaded, the Crosswalk application will check the version of the runtime library installed on the device.
 If the version of the application is between the current version and minimal backward-compatible version of the runtime library, the versions match and the application can start.
 Otherwise, a dialog will pop up to to prompt the user to get the latest version of the runtime library.

-# Architecture Independence
+# <a id="Architecture-Independence"></a>Architecture Independence

-The Crosswalk application in embedded mode will check whether the architecture of the embedding runtime library matches the device.
-If the architecture matched, the application will use the embedding runtime library directly.
-Otherwise, it will switch to shared mode.
-This means that if you only publish an ARM version of your package, a user of your application using an x86 device will be directed to the Play Store to download an x86-compatible version of Crosswalk.
+The Crosswalk application in embedded mode now checks whether the architecture of the embedded Crosswalk runtime library matches the device.
+If the architecture matches, the application uses the embedded runtime library.
+Otherwise, it switches to shared mode.
+This means that if you only publish an ARM version of your package, a user of your application using an x86 device will be directed to the Play Store to download an x86-compatible version of the Crosswalk Project runtime.

-# Built-in Updater
+# <a id="Built-in Updater"></a>Built-in Updater

 There is a built-in updater to help the user to get the APK of Crosswalk runtime library.
 By default, the updater will jump to the page of Crosswalk runtime library on Google Play Store, subsequent process will be up to the user.
 If the developer specified the download URL, the updater will launch the download manager to fetch the APK.